ykim836/ECE/README.md

 > The Laser-Welding process consists of two steps; pre-welding and post-welding.
 Before welding, the detector should find each surface of hairpins apart from the background.
 Also, it should find the center of the surface, which would be the target point for the laser beam.
-After welding, the inspector classifies all the classes of welding; normally welded and abnormally welded states.
+After welding, the inspector classifies all the classes of welding.
 The general features of incorrectly welding are 'Lack of fusion', 'Adhered spatter', 'Unwelded', 'Blow out', 'Overwelded', and 'Misaligned'.
 Based on the features from quality deviations, it should filter the incorrectly welded hairpins from the correctly welded ones.
+This helps to detect weld failures before they get further processed inline.
 <img src = "https://user-images.githubusercontent.com/81494108/125701722-8d3ea349-a118-475f-9029-b57957a577d6.png" width="70%" height="70%">

-## Post-Welding process

->### Small Data analysis
+## Small Data analysis
->The original data file has two data files, which are train and test files.
+>The data file has two data files, which are train and test files.
 >In the train file, 18 images exist in each normally and abnormally welding file.
 In the test file, 9 images exist in each case.

->### Code analysis
+## Code analysis

+>### Base-Line model

 >1.
 Load the data
 >The images of the original file should be accumulated into a dataset.